• Pricing

 4. A camera icon should now appear.

-5. Select the window you’d like to take a screenshot.
+5. Select the window you’d like to screenshot.

 PNGs are great.
-They’re high-quality images that will capture pixel to pixel on your screen.
-However, for file transfers, they can get bulky.
-To resolve this, you can either convert it to a PDF or a JPG using our PDF converter - for your digital document needs.
-And lastly, as an image is in PDF format, there are more than a handful of tools you can check out on Smallpdf to help you modify, compress, our edit your files to your needs.
+They’re high-quality images that will capture your screen pixel to pixel.
+However, if you’re planning on sharing the files with others, they can get bulky.
+To resolve this, you can either convert it to PDF or JPG using our PDF converter—for your digital document needs.
+And lastly, when you have an image in PDF format, there are more than a handful of tools you can check out on Smallpdf to help you modify, compress, our edit your files to your needs.
 Curious?
 Do check out our homepage and start playing around with the image converters.
 Otherwise, have fun taking screenshots, fellow Mac users!

 screenshots-on-mac